 The Heart of the Civil War Heritage Area GeoTrail launched on October 1, 2016, with 16 geocaches hidden within Maryland's Carroll, Frederick, and Washington Counties.
+It was refreshed in 2021; changing out some locations and adding an Adventure Lab where you can be a Civil War Correspondent following the trail of a spy!
 The trail is suitable for geocachers of all experience levels.
 The trail was created by the Heart of the Civil War Heritage Area with the support of a Rural Maryland Council MAERDAF grant.
 Thanks to the Maryland Geocaching Society and Visit Hagerstown & Washington County for their support in developing this trail.